 In the early days of the pandemic, KAW and SciLifeLab teamed up to support development of virus testing, biobanking, antibody testing and later environmental virus profiling in order to understand and quantitate the impact of COVID-19.
 Today, over 250,000 virus tests and over 77,000 antibody tests have been performed.

 “The national program created an extremely extensive research network – a key resource to be maintained so we can learn more about COVID-19, and achieve research breakthroughs both for ongoing and for future pandemics.
 An awful lot of questions remain unanswered, which makes commitment to further research necessary,” says Peter Wallenberg Jr, Chair of Knut and Alice Wallenberg Foundation, in a press release.

-The SciLifeLab national COVID-19 research program aims to increase the Swedish research community’s capacity to produce useful data and knowledge about the corona pandemic, to create and implement better tests, provide a clearer overview of the pandemic in real time, integrate data in different technologies and research areas, and to create multidisciplinary data and better predictive models of the impact of the pandemic.
+The SciLifeLab and KAW national COVID-19 research program aims to increase the Swedish research community’s capacity to produce useful data and knowledge about the corona pandemic, to create and implement better tests, provide a clearer overview of the pandemic in real time, integrate data in different technologies and research areas, and to create multidisciplinary data and better predictive models of the impact of the pandemic.
 A document describing the program background and framework of the current program is available here.

 So far, the program has led to the development of new molecular diagnostic methods, high-throughput and high-content serology, analysis of the host immune response, understanding the molecular pathogenesis as well as researching how the virus could be inhibited in the host.
 All projects have also contributed to open data and the national COVID-19 data hub.